yracine/device-type.myneurio/readme.md

 ******************************************************************************************
-1) Create an authorization code API key at Neur.io portal
+1) Create the authorization code API keys at Neur.io portal
 ******************************************************************************************

 a) Go to https://my.neur.io/